 You will notice a slightly different look in the emails you receive from the Association.
-Photographs are now included in the emails, readily available to you rather than your having to follow a link to search for them.
+Photographs can now be included in the emails, readily available to you rather than your having to follow a link to search for them.
 You may also see some website-like formatting with banners, colors, etc.

 There are changes in the website, mostly transparent to you.
 We are migrating everything to one web server location.
 (In the past we had three.)
 That makes it easier to maintain the site and for editors to create web pages.